AmanPathan/Movie-Recommendation-System-WebApp/README.md

 1. **Clone** this repository in your local system.
 2. Install all the libraries mentioned in the [requirements.txt](/flask-server/) file with the command `pip install -r requirements.txt`
 3. Replace <YOUR_API_KEY_HERE> with your API_KEY in `/flask-server/app.py` at **line 13** and in `/client/src/components/Result.jsx` at **line 15**.
-4. You need to install a additional folder named [model](https://mega.nz/file/xaF3HRha#R0pTbL9OOxhub517S34i_b4fp_OoMYDVMfOsbSd-96Y).
-I have uploaded these files on Mega.nz as they are too big to push on GitHub.
-5. **Extract** Downloaded folder and copy this extracted folder to directory `/flask-server`
-6. Open your `terminal/command prompt` from your project directory then run `cd ./flask-server` command and run the `app.py` file by executing the command `python ./app.py` .
+4. Open your `terminal/command prompt` from your project directory then run `cd ./flask-server` command and run the `app.py` file by executing the command `python ./app.py` .
-7. Now open another `terminal/command promp` in main directory and then run `cd ./client` command and run command `npm i`.
+5. Now open another `terminal/command promp` in main directory and then run `cd ./client` command and run command `npm i`.
-8. Then start react server by executing command `npm start`.
+6. Then start react server by executing command `npm start`.
-9. ***Congratulations!*** you have run the project.
+7. ***Congratulations!*** you have run the project.

 **Please do ⭐ the repository and Share with your friends, if it helped you in anyway**.